avigewirtz/avigewirtz.github.io-/git-and-github/background/README.md

 ## GitHub

 GitHub is an online platform that hosts Git repositories.
 The benefit of hosting repositories online is it makes them more accessible to others.
-Each assignment's starter code and files is uploaded as a Git repository on the COS 217 GitHub account.
+The starter code and files for each COS217 assignment is uploaded as a Git repository on the COS 217 GitHub account.

 ## Git vs. GitHub